-According to a 2013 Pew Research Center study, “nearly half (47%) of adults in their forties and fifties have a parent age 65 or older and are either raising a young child or financially supporting a grown child (age 18 or older).”
-This demographic has been deemed the “Sandwich Generation,” and a lot has been written about the unique challenges members of this group face.
+According to a 2018 Pew Research Center study, “three-in-ten U.S. adults (29%) have a child younger than 18 at home, and 12% of these parents provide unpaid care for an adult as well.”
+This demographic of multigenerational caregivers has been deemed the “Sandwich Generation” and a lot has been written about the unique challenges members of this group face.

 What receives far less attention, however, is that the strategies and techniques used in childcare are extremely different from those used in providing care for seniors.